 The tests for PFAS were part of an effort announced in May to check for contamination in Michigan's 1,380 public water systems.

-Officials also are advising people not to use Parchment's water system for making baby formula or rinsing fruits and vegetables.
+Officials also are advising people not to use water for making baby formula or rinsing fruits and vegetables.
 Boiling water or using common residential filters won't remove PFAS, authorities said.
 People can bathe and wash clothes, however.